thunlp/Model_Emotion/README.md

 <div id="overview"></div>

 ## Overview

-OpenNeuron is a method that uses emotional prompts to obtain the activated neurons in the pre-train language model (PLM) to figure out whether the model can pick up human emotion by studying large amounts of texts.
+This is the toolkit to explore the emerging emotion concept in Large-Scale Language Models.
+Specifically, we can utilize this toolkit to observe the human emotion knowledge representation emerges in large language models and supports discrete emotion inference.

 <div id="news"></div>